olegkleiman/sundance/README.md

 When running for the first time, the page requests the permissions to use microphone, camera, and geolocation on the user's device.

 ### How to use
-1. Ensure that Azure Cosmos DB account is exists.
-Its connection string is defined in the .env file in the two variables:
+1. Ensure that Azure Cosmos DB account exists and connection string is defined in the .env file in the two variables:
 ```
 COSMOS_CLIENT_URL=https://<account_name>.documents.azure.com:443/
 COSMOS_CLIENT_KEY=<xxx>
 ```
-2. Start the server by running `npm run start`.
+2. Start the server by running `npm run server:start`.
 3. Invoke the indexer endpoint by issuing a POST request to `/ingest` endpoint

 This creates the Azure Cosmos database, and container.
-Development configuration assumes the container 'chunks' and the database 'danceN'.
+Development configuration assumes the container 'chunks' and the database 'tel-aviv.gov.il' as the name of the site that has been parsed.

-3. Aquire access token (JWT) Any call to Sundance server should include the access token in the Authorization header (e.g. `Authorization: Bearer <access_token>`).
+3. Acquire access token (JWT).
+Any call to Sundance server should include the access token in the Authorization header (e.g. `Authorization: Bearer <access_token>`).

 The tokens are validated against the TOKEN_VALIDATION_URL (e.g. `https://api.tel-aviv.gov.il/sso/validate_token`) endpoint.

-4. Issue htpp POST to /completion endpoint with this JWT and JSON like:
+4. Issue HTTP POST to /completion endpoint with this JWT and JSON like:
 ```json
 {
     "data": "מה החוב שלי לארנונה?"